What is restorative dentistry?

 Bone Grafting

 Waiting to replace a missing tooth can cause serious consequences.
 Soon after you lose a tooth, bone begins to shrink, making it difficult to place dental implants properly.
-Bone grafting increases, also known as socket preservation, bone density so that you can restore your smile with dental implants.
+Bone grafting, also known as socket preservation, increases bone density so that you can restore your smile with dental implants.
 Having strong bone density is required for placing an implant as it needs to have a strong foundation for the restoration.
 Bone grafting is one of the first steps in widening your tooth replacement choices.
 Get in touch to learn more about how we can restore your smile.

 Ridge Augmentation

 After losing a tooth, you may experience jaw bone loss if left untreated.
-That's why you may hear your doctor recommend ridge augmentation after tooth loss, an extraction, or before getting dental implants.
+That's why your doctor may recommend ridge augmentation after tooth loss, an extraction, or before getting dental implants.
 Ridge augmentation recreates the natural contour of the gums and jaw bone to restore its previous function and form.
 Not only that, but it avoids the need for extra surgery after an extraction.
 Ridge augmentation is a necessary procedure so that you can keep the natural function and look of your smile.

-Ready to Experience the Affinity Smiles Difference?
+Ready To Experience The Affinity Smiles Difference?

 Schedule your first visit today and discover dental care that combines clinical excellence with genuine compassion.
 Whether you're seeking preventative care, cosmetic enhancements, or restorative solutions, we're here to help you achieve your healthiest, most confident smile.